 The University workweek is defined as a seven-day period that begins at 12:01 a.m.
 Monday and ends at 12:00 midnight Sunday.
 A normal workweek of 40 hours is established for most employees.
 Because of the variety of functions of the many departments within the University, there may be differences in normal hours and days of work.
 An employee starting a new job should ask the departmental supervisor for the work schedule.
 While the normal workweek of 40 hours is achieved through working five 8-hour days in a workweek, some employees achieve a 40-hour workweek by working four 10-hour days in a workweek.
 For leave benefits, see Chapter 6 for the policy governing how such employees are paid for recognized University holidays, vacation, and sick leave.
 For the University closing policy, see Section 2.15.

 The University supports the principle of flextime for its employees in order to provide for more efficient utilization of the abilities of its employees, better service to the public, and improved working conditions for employees.
 Departments are encouraged to accommodate the reasonable requests of employees for alternative work schedules when consistent with the department's objectives.

 Flextime refers to a range of flexible formats that permit employees to choose the times they will start and end work.
-While employees may request consideration of a flextime schedule allowing for a specific arrival and departure time, approval of the request will be granted only if all policy guidelines and work schedule requirements are met (See Sections 4.6.3 and 4 below).
+While employees may request consideration of a flextime schedule allowing for a specific arrival and departure time, approval of the request will be granted only if all policy guidelines and work schedule requirements are met (See Sections 4.6.3 below).